-- Log in to your Creative Cloud
+- Log in to your Creative Cloud.

 - Open your design app, Photoshop, Adobe Illustrator, etc.

-- Go to Library and search for Adobe Stock
+- Go to Library and search for Adobe Stock.

-- Select any image
+- Select an image.

-- Edit it as much as you want with a watermark on
+- Edit it as much as you want with a watermark on.

-- You’re done
+- You’re done.

 If you’re not a Creative Cloud user

-- Go to Adobe Stock website
+- Go to the Adobe Stock website.

-- Enter your keyword
+- Enter your keyword.

-- Narrow down your search using filters
+- Narrow down your search using filters.

-- Click on the image you like
+- Click on the image you like.

-- Purchase or download it
+- Buy or download it.

 I recommend these 5 Adobe Stock alternatives: